 Address: Claro M. Recto Avenue, Divisoria, Manila, Luzon

-There's no shortage of places to shop in Manila, so if you want to fill your suitcase with treasures, then you will want to plan a half day or full day at the Super Mall in Manila.
+There's no shortage of places to shop in Manila, so if you want to fill your suitcase with treasures, plan a half day or full day at the SM City Manila Super Mall.
 It is like one-stop shopping for something to do in the city because the huge complex has retail stores, restaurants, and entertainment.

-The Super Mall is easy to spot.
+The SM City Manila is easy to spot.
 It has a mega globe structure on the grounds, which makes for a great selfie spot.
 This retail complex is popular with the locals, so it can get quite crowded.

 Where to Stay for Sightseeing in Manila